Financial Services Innovation Coalition

 • Since 2008, technology and venture capital entrepreneurs have invested more than $1.6 billion to serve the changing needs of consumers, but are stymied by a regulatory environment that resists innovation.

 • A recent report by the National Bureau of Economic Research found that nearly half of all American families are living paycheck to paycheck and lack adequate resources to meet unexpected expenses.
 Today, nearly 25 percent of households with incomes above $100,000 reported that they “probably” or “certainly” could not come up with $2,000 even if given 30 days to do so.

 The FSIC works to focus attention on public, private and non-profit sector financial services innovators and the need for a responsive regulatory environment.
-Leaders in these diverse sectors understand that the financial services marketplace must keep pace with the changing credit needs of underserved consumers as affordable credit and financing options steadily decline.
+Leaders in these diverse sectors understand that the financial services marketplace must keep pace with the changing credit needs of underserved consumers as affordable products, credit and other financing options steadily decline.
 Technology innovators have the passion and ability to transform the financial services market from the traditional 20th century model to a system that caters to consumers’ desire for convenience and efficiency.

-At a time when market forces continue to reduce access to credit, FSIC network members remain focused on meeting the credit needs of this underserved market.
+At a time when market forces continue to reduce access to credit, FSIC network members remain focused on meeting the financial services and credit needs of this underserved market.
 The credit needs of this consumer class typically averages in the $5,000 range—a level of credit that is no longer profitable for large money center banks and a growing number of credit unions.
 FSIC’s network is comprised of industry and policy innovators, community groups and academics who believe that consumers of modest means deserve a range of credit and financing solutions that meet their needs at reasonable rates.

 The FSIC works with participating member organizations, nonprofit and public policy leaders to shine a spotlight on best practices and regulatory policy changes aimed at increasing access to capital and credit for underserved consumers.